micGuerr/MiNPAT/doc/installation/minpat_install.md

-# LongAnMRI Download and installation
+# MiNPAT Download and installation

 ## Download

+### Download via MATLAB

+Matlab provides a simple GUI to download a Git respository.
+The documentation of this functionality is available [here](https://it.mathworks.com/help/simulink/ug/clone-git-repository.html).
+You can find the process illustrated by the following set of screenshots: [step1](figs/matlabGitRetrieval1), [step2](figs/matlabGitRetrieval2), [step3](figs/matlabGitRetrieval3).

 ### Download via git